Soil testing

 The municipality will make a decision within 8 weeks of receiving your application.
 This period may be extended once.

-You can object to the decision on your application.
-Do this within 6 weeks.
-If you disagree with the decision on the objection, you can appeal to the court.
+You may file an objection to the decision regarding your application.
+You must do so within 6 weeks.
+If you disagree with the decision on your objection, you may file an appeal with the court.